c3er/mdview/testfile.md

 ## Some JavaScript

-Her should be could executed.
+Here should be code executed.

 <script>
     console.log("Dangerous JavaScript")